oracle/pgql-lang/spec/pgql-1.1-spec.md

 The syntactic structure is as follows:

 ```
-PathPatternDecl := 'PATH' PathPatternName ':=' PathPattern
+PathPatternDecl := 'PATH' PathPatternName 'AS' PathPattern
 PathPatternName := [a-zA-Z][a-zA-Z0-9\_]*
 ```

-A path pattern declaration starts with the keyword `PATH` and is followed by the name for the path pattern, the assignment operator `:=` and a path pattern.
-The syntactic structure of the path pattern is the same as a path pattern in the `WHERE` clause.
+A path pattern declaration starts with the keyword `PATH` and is followed by the name for the path pattern, the assignment operator `AS` and a path pattern.
+The syntactic structure of the path pattern is the same as a path pattern in the `MATCH` clause.

 An example is as follows:

 ```
-PATH has_parent := () -[:has_father|has_mother]-> ()
+PATH has_parent AS () -[:has_father|has_mother]-> ()
 SELECT ancestor
 WHERE
   (:Person WITH name = 'Mario') -/:has_parent*/-> (ancestor:Person),